-It can be expensive with hire rates between 1000 – 2000 baht for a 2-hour tour for a group of 4.
-Tha Maharaj and Yodphiman River Walk have permanent tour counters offering fixed prices.
-Smaller piers do not advertise prices so you will need to haggle.
+The long tail boat price can be expensive with hire rates between 1000 -- 2000 baht for a 2-hour tour for a group of 4.
+Tha Maharaj and Yodpiman River Walk have permanent long-tail boat tour counters offering fixed prices.
+Smaller piers do not advertise prices so you will need to bargain.
 Watch out for touts who will try to overcharge you.

-The Asiatique shuttle is a free service that departs from Sathorn Pier next to Saphan Taksin BTS station to Asiatique every 15 minutes from 16.00 – 23.30 daily.
+The Sathorn Pier to Asiatique shuttle is a free service that departs from Sathorn Pier next to Saphan Taksin BTS station to Asiatique every 15 minutes from 16.00 – 23.30 daily.

 The Riverside area is home to many of Bangkok’s finest hotels.
 The Mandarin Oriental, Peninsula, Shangri-La, Chatrium, Anantara, Siam, Sheraton, and Millennium Hilton are all on the riverside.
 They offer free shuttle ferry services to the Sathorn Pier connecting with the BTS Saphan Taksin station.
 After 16.00 they also run complementary boats to Asiatique.

 The service is for hotel guests but anyone can use them.
 Check with your hotel for operating hours.
 Generally, they run from early morning until 23.00.